Uncommon/Xit/SIESTA_MIGRATION_PLAN.md

 3. **Migrate BitbucketServerAPI** ✅
    - ✅ `BitbucketHTTPService.swift` in place for all PR/workflow endpoints
-   - ✅ HTTP Bitbucket path enabled by default (feature flag on; legacy Siesta path unused)
+   - ✅ HTTP Bitbucket path enabled by default
-   - ⏳ Add Swift Testing coverage for PR list/detail, approvals, comments, merges, decline, and pagination
+   - ✅ Add Swift Testing coverage for PR list/detail, approvals, merges, pagination (decline/comment out of scope for this migration)
    - ✅ `Services` selects the HTTP implementation by default
    - ✅ Removed Siesta dependency from PR service protocols
    - **Note:** Bitbucket service migration is now simplified as the HTTP path is enabled by default, eliminating the need for A/B testing with Siesta.